rguides

-How to Drop a Column from a Data Frame in R
+How to Drop Column from Data Frame in R

 library(dplyr)